Azure/FTALive-Sessions/content/analytics/fabric/fabric-security/readme.md

 ## Authentication
 Microsoft Fabric is a Software as a Service (SaaS) platform like many other Microsoft services such Microsoft Office and OneDrive.
 All Microsoft SaaS services including Fabric, use Microsoft Entra ID as their cloud-based identity provider.
 Fabric does not support basic authentication (username/password), keys, credentials or other forms of authentication.

+Here is one of the article that explains the authentication and authorization in Fabric: [Learn article](https://techcommunity.microsoft.com/t5/fasttrack-for-azure/securing-microsoft-fabric-user-authentication-amp-authorization/ba-p/4210273)

 ## Data Encryption
 ### Data at rest
 All Fabric data stores are encrypted at rest by using Microsoft-managed keys.
 Fabric data includes customer data as well as system data and metadata.
 While data can be processed in memory in an unencrypted state, it's never persisted to permanent storage while in an unencrypted state.